 \subsection{Contrastive Learning}

 Self-supervised representation learning has recently achieved state of the art performance with the help of contrastive learning \cite{he2020momentum, tian2020makes, qian2021spatiotemporal}.
-To effectively leverage label information, supervised contrastive learning \cite{khosla2020supervised} has been proposed and applied to other tasks, such as few-shot object detection \cite{sun2021fsce}, semantic segmentation \cite{zhao2021contrastive}, zero-shot learning \cite{han2021contrastive} and long-tailed image classification \cite{wang2021contrastive}.
+To effectively leverage label information, supervised contrastive learning \cite{khosla2020supervised} has been proposed and applied to other tasks, such as few-shot object detection \cite{sun2021fsce}, semantic segmentation \cite{zhao2021contrastive} and zero-shot learning \cite{han2021contrastive}.
 Our method applies instance-level supervised contrastive learning to encode proposals in a latent space and build a compact region centering with a prototype for each known category.